adutt1010/cse15l-lab-reports/report3.md

 ```

-- **Implementaion**: I used the `--inlcude` one that ChatGPT suggested and altered the elements to work for the files in my directory.
+- **Implementaion:**  I used the `--inlcude` one that ChatGPT suggested and altered the elements to work for the files in my directory.